Prophet Looks Back on a Month of Pride Celebrations

 Panel Discussion: ‘Queer in Consulting’

 One of the most impactful events was a panel discussion that featured firm leaders and hit on topics including what it’s like to be “queer” in consulting.
 It featured U.S. and European managers and partners and spanned across our corporate, strategy, design, digital and delivery teams.
-The conversation reflected on the unique but shared experiences of panelists, while highlighting the diversity of their experiences.
+The conversation reflected on the unique but shared experiences of panelists while highlighting the diversity of their experiences.
 Overall, the sentiment conveyed by our panelists was the idea of being extremely lucky — lucky for having professionally grown up in industries in which it wasn’t necessarily hard or at least a not big deal to be gay, and lucky for having found a workplace that always encourages its employees to bring their full, true and complete selves to their job.

 Many of our attendees found it eye-opening to hear panelists discuss experiences like having to come out again and again to new teams and clients.
 One of our panelists spoke about being “in and out” as he transitioned through different companies and roles until he got to the point in his professional and personal development where code-switching was no longer an option.
 From day one of joining Prophet, he belonged in a culture where he felt truly embraced, if not celebrated.
 Another panelist talked about the “boys club” environment of the ad world that had surrounded him for most of his career.
-This made him prioritize finding a workplace that fostered a more diverse environment and eventually led him becoming a Propheteer.
+This made him prioritize finding a workplace that fostered a more diverse environment and eventually led him to become a Propheteer.

 A third panelist recalled a statement he had to make during his interview process.
-In the interview the panelist explained that he wouldn’t be successful if the firm expected him to change who he fundamentally is and how he expresses himself.
+In the interview, the panelist explained that he wouldn’t be successful if the firm expected him to change who he fundamentally is and how he expresses himself.
 For many of us, it’s taken a lifetime to build up the strength and confidence to be our best selves at work.
 Uncomfortable questions are asked by clients, colleagues make assumptions, we sometimes find ourselves in situations where we feel we don’t belong.
 Creating a comfortable environment for everyone no matter how they identify is something we are committed to as a firm.

 Our programming this year was focused on raising the profile of the impact and broad-ranging reality of the “gay” experience in the workplace and beyond to help celebrate the fact that the diversity of our perspectives makes our business and community stronger.